Queues and Routing

 | **Rules Based** | Filings are assigned based on routing rules (see below) |

-Clerks can manually move a filing to a different queue by dragging it to a column with a higher display order on the queue board.
-Filings cannot be moved backward to a lower-order queue.
-If a filing needs to return to an earlier stage, a clerk must reject it and have the filer resubmit, or a court admin can adjust the queue configuration.
+Queues are ordered by their display-order number.
+Queue items can only move **forward** (to a queue with a higher display order) — never backward.
+If a filing needs to return to an earlier stage, a clerk must reject it and have the filer resubmit.

 {% hint style="info" %}